Al1v/myApp-FE/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-There are 2 existing roles: ADMIN and USER
+There are 2 existing roles: ADMIN and USER.
-USER can see his account details
+USER can see his account details.
-ADMIN additionaly can see account details for all registered users
+ADMIN additionaly can see account details for all registered users.

-To login as user use the following credentials: user@foo.com user.
+To login as user use the following credentials: user@foo.com | user.
 You can also register with your own credentials.
 Your default role would be USER.
-To login as admin use the following credentials: admin@foo.com admin.
+To login as admin use the following credentials: admin@foo.com | admin.